lordfriend/FullStackEngineerChallenge/README.md

 ### Database
 At the first I use an ORM library called TypeORM which can use Typescript as a tool for Object Mapping. but then I have some trouble with the configuration which always fail when working with many-to-many relationship. document doesn't give any hints.
 TO save time I fallback to a legacy solution I've written before
  This use the driver directly with raw sql statement.
+This also results in the requirements of Postgres

+### Client

+The client is built with Angular and Angular Material.
+It's very simple and intuitive.
+The code is self-explanation.

+## Assumption and Limitations

+- Login/Logout is faked.
+It's only a lot of configuration in the NestJs and Passport.
+I choose not to implement them due to time limit and unimportant.
+- Route guard are not implemented due to fake login
+- API guard are not implemented due to fake login
+- Password are not encrypted stored, in a real world application. the password should be properly encrypted with salt to protect user's privacy.